preetalpawar/NVIDIA-Financial-Performance-Analysis/README.md

 ## 🎯 Business Value

-This project demonstrates the ability to transform **raw financial statement data into structured financial analysis, KPIs, trends, and management-ready dashboards** using Excel and Power BI.
+This project demonstrates how **Excel and Power BI can be used to analyse financial data, identify performance trends, track key metrics, and present financial information clearly for management decision-making.**